 I decided to make another sleeveless middle dress to wear under my velvet houppelande.
-The other one (similar to this one, also in black silk tafetta) I made before apparently shrinked on its own in the wardrobe during the winter, and come spring was a little to small over the waist.
+The other one (similar to this one, also in black silk taffeta) I made before apparently shrank on its own in the wardrobe during the winter, and come spring was a little too small over the waist.
 Can’t imagine how this could happen..?

-I used a black silk tafetta, because I wanted a cool dress, matching the silk and velvet outfit and taking as little room as possible in my event packing.
-If you are going for a silk fabric, tafetta is more similar to historical fabrics than, for example, uneven dupioni or raw silk.
+I used a black silk taffeta, because I wanted a cool dress, matching the silk and velvet outfit and taking as little room as possible in my event packing.
+If you are going for silk fabric, taffeta is more similar to historical fabrics than, for example, uneven dupioni or raw silk.
 Medieval dress silk should be shiny and evenly woven as far as I have seen.

 I also have a similar one in amber wool twill, recreated to be worn by a woman not as high in social status as this black silk one will belong to.
 I took photos from both processes to be able to show you some different techniques.

 Want to see how I made it?

 1. This is a basic sketch of the pattern pieces.
 Really simple; a front and a back upper body + linings.
 Also, 2 different ways to make the skirt; the black one are made of a rectangle and gathered in the waist.
 The wool dress is made of panels (opt 2) to create more width in the bottom hem, but wide enough in the waist to gather.